Skip to Main Content

 What is the purpose of the Adult and Youth Screening Tools for Medi-Cal Mental Health Services?

 The purpose of the Adult and Youth Screening Tools for Medi-Cal Mental Health Services (hereafter referred to as Screening Tools) is to determine the appropriate Medi-Cal mental health delivery system to refer an individual who is not currently receiving mental health services.
-Medi-Cal Managed Care Plan (MCP) or county Mental Health Plan (MHP) are required to use the tools when contacted by an individual, or a person on their behalf if under age 21, seeking mental health services.
+Medi-Cal Managed Care Plans (MCPs) or county Behavioral Health Plans (BHPs) are required to use the tools when contacted by an individual, or a person on their behalf if under age 21, seeking mental health services.

 Are the Screening Tools intended to function as assessments to determine medically necessary services?